Mehmed II's Albanian campaign

-Albanian relations with the West
+Albanian relations with the west

-The siege of Krujë in 1450 resulted in heavy loss for both Murad II and the League of Lezhë.
-A large portion of the Albanian land was wasted from the long campaign where the Turkish forces had been stationed for more than half a year.
+The siege of Krujë in 1450 resulted in heavy losses for both Murad II and the League of Lezhë.
+A large portion of Albanian territory laid waste by the long campaign where the Turkish forces had been stationed for more than half a year.
 The country was left with few resources to produce crops and a large famine was the result.

-In 1451, the year after Murad's forces had devastated the country, Mehmed II gained control of the Ottoman Empire after his father's death.
+In 1451, the year after Murad's forces had devastated the country, Mehmed II gained control of the Ottoman Empire following his father's death.
 Mehmed's great energy was already apparent during the previous years when he had accompanied his father to Albania.
 Skanderbeg realized that if Mehmed struck now, he would be in great difficulty since he lacked the resources and the support to successfully hold off a large invasion.
-One of Albania's most powerful princedoms, the Dukagjini, were making open negotiations with the Turks, suggesting that they would become Mehmed's vassals.
+One of Albania's most powerful princedoms, the Dukagjini, were in open negotiations with the Turks, suggesting that they would become Mehmed's vassals.

-With an internal conflict, a destroyed economy, and a weakened army, Skanderbeg realized that he needed to make an alliance with a powerful state so that the League would continue its existence.
-He first approached the Republic of Venice by offering a military alliance and a sort of vassalhood to the Republic of Venice, but the Republic was then enjoying good relations with the Ottomans and thus refused Skanderbeg's offer.
+With an internal conflict, a destroyed economy, and a weakened army, Skanderbeg realized that he needed to make an alliance with a powerful state so that the league would continue its existence.
+He first approached the Republic of Venice, offering a military alliance and a sort of vassalhood to the Republic of Venice, The republic was then enjoying good relations with the Ottomans and thus refused Skanderbeg's offer.
 Rome offered some monetary help, but Skanderbeg was looking for more.
 Skanderbeg then turned to Alfonso V of Aragon who then controlled Naples and Sicily.
 Alfonso wanted to expand his empire from Gibraltar to the Bosphorus.
 In order to realize his dreams, he would need a bridgehead in the Balkans from where he could march to Constantinople.
 Alfonso thus took up the offer to establish diplomatic relations with Skanderbeg and his Albanian allies.